SkutteOleg/Dreamio-installer/README.md

 1. Install NSIS (Nullsoft Scriptable Install System) on your Windows machine.

 2. Install the required NSIS plugins:
-    - ZipDLL
     - Inetc
     - NsJSON
     - NSISunzU

-   You can download these plugins from the NSIS website or use the URLs provided in the YAML file.
+   You can download these plugins from the NSIS website or use the URLs provided in the [YAML workflow file](.github/workflows/nsis-build.yml).

 3. Place the plugin files in the appropriate NSIS directories:
     - `.dll` files go in the `Plugins` directory
     - `.nsh` files go in the `Include` directory

-4. Open a command prompt and navigate to the directory containing the `script.nsi` file.
+4. Clone the repository and navigate to the directory containing the `script.nsi` file.

 5. Run the following command to build the installer:
    ```